-- Disruptive behaviour which interferes or threatens to interfere with the operation of a classroom, an employee's office, office area or any other area of the school grounds including team matches. - Using loud/or offensive language, swearing, cursing, using profane language or displaying temper. - Threatening to do actual bodily harm to a member of school staff, governor, visitor, fellow parent/carer or pupil regardless of whether or not the behaviour constitutes a criminal offence. - Damaging or destroying school property. - Being intimidating, undermining, accusatory or disrespectful to staff. - Abusive or threatening e-mails or text/voicemail/phone messages or other written communication - Defamatory, offensive or derogatory comments regarding the school or any of the pupils/parent/staff, at the school on Facebook, Twitter or other social sites.
+- Disruptive behaviour which interferes or threatens to interfere with the operation of a classroom, an employee's office, office area or any other area of the school grounds including team matches. - Using loud/or offensive language, swearing, cursing, using profane language or displaying temper.
+This includes when waiting at the school gate ensuring that parents are modelling good behaviour to younger children waiting with parents. - Threatening to do actual bodily harm to a member of school staff, governor, visitor, fellow parent/carer or pupil regardless of whether or not the behaviour constitutes a criminal offence. - Damaging or destroying school property. - Being intimidating, undermining, accusatory or disrespectful to staff. - Abusive or threatening e-mails or text/voicemail/phone messages or other written communication - Defamatory, offensive or derogatory comments regarding the school or any of the pupils/parent/staff, at the school on Facebook, Twitter or other social sites.
 (See Appendix I).
 Any concerns you may have about the school must be made through the appropriate channels by speaking to the class teacher, the Head teacher or the Chair of Governors, so they can be dealt with fairly, appropriately and effectively for all concerned. - The use of physical aggression towards another adult or child.
 This includes physical punishment against your own child on school premises. - The use of verbal aggression or abusive language towards another adult or child - Approaching another parent or someone else's child in order to discuss issues or chastise them because of the actions of this child towards their own child.
 Please speak with the class teacher.
 It is much better for the teacher to speak to other parents.
-We ask you to do this as otherwise it can lead to unnecessary tension, worry, anger or upset between parents. - Smoking and consumption of alcohol or other drugs whilst on school property. - Dogs being brought on to school premises. - Siblings who do not attend Holly Park should not be wandering around the school playgrounds, entering school buildings or showing aggressive behaviour (physical or verbal) to other parents, pupils or staff
+We ask you to do this as otherwise it can lead to unnecessary tension, worry, anger or upset between parents. - Smoking and consumption of alcohol or other drugs whilst on school property. - Dogs being brought on to school premises.

+Siblings who do not attend Holly Park should not be wandering around the school playgrounds, entering school buildings or showing aggressive behaviour (physical or verbal) to other parents, pupils or staff